Home

 Metabolic rate adjustments

 Progesterone has a thermogenic effect, meaning it slightly raises body temperature.
-This is why basal body temperature increases after ovulation and is used as a marker of progesterone activity in fertility tracking.
+This is why basal body temperature rises by approximately 0.3°C to 0.7°C after ovulation and is used as a marker of progesterone activity in fertility tracking.
 A higher metabolic rate should theoretically increase calorie expenditure, but the effect is modest, likely in the range of 50 to 100 calories per day.
 For most people, this doesn't offset the appetite increase.
 Progesterone also influences how the body partitions glucose, with some evidence suggesting it diverts glucose away from muscle and fat tissue toward other metabolic processes, though the clinical significance of this in humans remains unclear.

 The factors that determine whether progesterone affects your weight, and by how much, extend beyond the hormone level alone.